 In 2020, Asia Pacific News announced that China had an action plan to ‘restore’ the river by the end of the year.
 Amongst other controls, drones are now used to check activities along the river.

-Do you have any interesting facts about Yangtze River that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Yangtze River?
+Share them in the comments below!